-How Much Are Your Points Actually Worth?
-2026 Valuations Guide
+What Are Your Points Actually Worth?
+2026 Valuation Guide (Chase, Amex, Capital One)

-Hero image for How Much Are Your Points Actually Worth?
-2026 Valuations Guide
+Hero image for What Are Your Points Actually Worth?
+2026 Valuation Guide (Chase, Amex, Capital One)

 “I have 100,000 points — what’s that worth?”